jedi4ever/bashpack/README.md

     });

 ## bashpack run files options
+A bashpack file, is a shell script, with a payload.
+As the payload is bzip2-ed, they are small compared to the node-binary size.

 Running a bashpack is simple ``./bashpack.run``.
 All arguments specified will be directly passed to the node startScript